 Alexandra Wynter is a 5th year student, majoring in Cell Biology with a minor in Chemistry.
 She began as a volunteer at CAVE in 2015 during her freshman year.
 Since then she has been a group leader and a coordinator for Kid’s programs.
 Alexandra is CAVE’s Community Connections Director for the 2019-2020 academic year.
 She oversees the five community connection programs: Animal Connection, Senior Circle, Adopted Grandparent, Community Outreach Ambassadors, and Adopt-A-Park.
 She has a passion for women’s health and civic engagement.
 She hopes to form a nonprofit organization to educate and practice women’s health in her local community and in developing countries.
 Alexandra is excited to grow with CAVE and give back to the community!

 Operations Program Director

-Rosa-Lee Jimenez is a 5th year student, double majoring in Public Administration and Political Science with a minor in Criminal Justice.
+Rosa-Lee Jimenez is currently finishing her last semester at Chico State as a double major in Political Science and Public Administration.
 She began working for CAVE as a Front Desk Assistant (FDA) in the summer of 2016.
+Rosa-Lee has been working with CAVE for the past 4 years as our FDA, Public Relations Director, and now Operations Director.
 During her time as a FDA, she also volunteered for the Animal Connection and Tutorial programs.
-This school year, Rosa-Lee is CAVE’s Public Relations (PR) Director.
-She oversees our Marketing, Events, and Weekend Wildcat programs in PR.
-She hopes to work for nonprofits, making a difference in the world, either working with at-risk youth or for environmental protection, after she graduates in May 2019.
-Rosa-Lee is really looking forward to this school year and the impact that CAVE can make to its community!
+Rosa-Lee is a real nerd for policy formation and absolutely enjoys working for non-profits.
+She also has a strong passion for creating strong leaders who want to make a difference in their communities.
+In the future, Rosa-Lee would love to work with nonprofits that either focus on at-risk youth or environmental protection.
+Overall, Rosa-Lee is really looking forward to this school year and the impact that CAVE can make to its community.

 Kids Program Director